 What’s Powering Your Performance?

-I spent the last 2 days in a workshop learning about performance and accountability from Shane Yount of Process-Based Leadership.
+Several years ago, I got the opportunity to attend a workshop by Shane Yount of Process-Based Leadership.
+In that workshop, he taught about performance and accountability.
 His model is a terrific match for the strategy work I do – once you know where you want to go, then you need to activate the organization in a consistent, engaging, disciplined-but-flexible process.

 I often talk with my clients about “strategic management,” which is the on-going ability of the organization to identify the right things to work on, and then to actually work on them – as opposed to getting consumed by day-to-day work that puts things off-track.